Cloak of the Wolf

 This is THE Sheeprock testpiece.
-It's time for me to let this one go.
-As far as I know, pitch 3 has not seen a complete redpoint ascent.
 The Cloak is a well-protected line following the most direct and some of the steepest features to the summit of Sheeprock.
 The last pitch cuts right through center of the headwall.
 This also provides the only rap line down the North Face from the summit.

 Start on the far left side of the North side, at the bivy site.
 4th class 30' to the cozy perch.
 P1: "Gateway".
 10+